The Monster with 21 Faces: Letters to Morinaga

 After ceasing its harassment of Glico, the Monster with 21 Faces began targeting Morinaga, another confectionery company, and food companies Marudai Ham and House Food Corporation with similar criminal campaigns, using the same alias.

 In October 1984, a letter addressed to "Moms of the Nation" and signed by the Monster with 21 Faces was sent to Osaka news agencies with a warning similar to those sent to Glico.
 It stated that 20 packages of Morinaga candy had been laced with deadly sodium cyanide.
 After receiving this letter, police searched stores in cities from Tokyo to western Japan and found over a dozen lethal packages of Morinaga Choco Balls and Angel Pie before anyone was poisoned.
 These packages had labels, such as "Danger: Contains Toxins", put on them.
 More tampered confections were found in February 1985 for a total of 21 lethal sweet products.

-On November 1, 1984, a threatening letter from the Monster with 21 Faces arrived at the Tokyo home of Morinaga Dairy vice president Mitsuo Yamada:
+On 1 November 1984 a threatening letter from the Monster with 21 Faces arrived at the Tokyo home of Morinaga Dairy vice president Mitsuo Yamada:

-Morinaga responded on November 6 to the criminals by placing the missing persons advertisement in the Mainichi Newspapers Morning Edition: "Dear Jiro, Bad friend disappeared.
+Morinaga responded on 6 November to the criminals by placing the missing persons advertisement in the Mainichi Newspapers Morning Edition: "Dear Jiro, Bad friend disappeared.
 Come back.
 Warm meal is waiting.
 Mother Chiyoko."

-Two letters from the Monster with 21 Faces were sent to House Foods on November 7.
+Two letters from the Monster with 21 Faces were sent to House Foods on 7 November.
 Furthermore, Morinaga & Company was forced to reduce its current production by 90% that day due to the poisoning.

 Death of Superintendent Yamamoto and cessation of letters

-Unable to capture the suspect believed to be the mastermind behind the Monster with 21 Faces, the police superintendent Yamamoto of Shiga Prefecture died by suicide by self-immolation in August 1985.
-Five days after this event, on August 12, "the Monster” sent its final message to the media:
+Unable to capture the suspect believed to be the mastermind behind the Monster with 21 Faces, the police superintendent Yamamoto of Shiga Prefecture died by self-immolation in August 1985.
+Five days after this event, on August 12, "the Monster" sent its final message to the media:

 After this letter, the Monster with 21 Faces was not heard from again.
 The statute of limitation for the kidnapping of Katsuhisa Ezaki, president of Glico, ran out in June 1995, and the statute of limitation for the attempted poisonings ran out in February 2000.
 At one point, it was even estimated that over a million police officers had worked on the case in some capacity or another over the years, chasing down more than 28,000 tips and investigating nearly 125,000 persons-of-interest.
 However, no suspect was ever charged.